-Information on graduate birth and parental leave bursaries as well as day care bursaries are available through the Graduate Studies - Financial need funding site.
+Information on graduate parental leave and day care bursaries can be found on the Graduate Studies and Postdoctoral Affairs' financial need funding page.

 Research Conference Travel Assistantships are available to defray travel costs for graduate students presenting their research at academic or professional conferences.

 Other university and external funding

 Other University of Waterloo and external scholarships are also available for graduate students in the Faculty of Applied Health Sciences.
 For more information see the University of Waterloo Graduate Studies website.